Wednesday, January 14, 2015

 Regional Roads: Why Regional Roads?
 (Part 1)

 Devolution nationwide continues to gain steam as the political environment favors increased local control.
-The purported benefits of this are debatable, but the reality is that placing more and more authority for roads on a high number of small counties, cities and towns is a very popular bad idea.
+Almost no state has added any new highway mileage in decades, cities and towns are taking roads from counties, and the number of local governments continues to increase creating less and less accountability for how roads are maintained.
+The purported benefits of this are debatable, but the reality is that placing more and more authority for roads on a high number of small counties, cities and towns amounts to being a very popular bad idea.
 It creates a bigger structural problem to solve a smaller cost problem, which is that states lack the resources with current tax rates to manage larger state road systems.

-Most states have local roads.
-Just because they are common doesn't mean they really work all that well.
-Everyone has known for a long time that local governments are just not going to produce the same results as the state does in terms of standards and frequency of maintenance, and the real reason that states hand off roads to counties is that they want them to be responsible for the cost of construction, including minor resurfacing.
+All states and most territories have at least some locally maintained roads.
+Just because they are common does not mean they really work all that well.
+It is common knowledge that local governments are just not going to produce the same results as the state does in terms of standards and frequency of maintenance, and the real reason that states hand off roads to counties is that they want them to be responsible for the cost of construction, including minor resurfacing.
 That doesn't mean that they are also prepared to take on technical operations like traffic engineering nor do they have the resources to perform traffic studies or maintain roadway safety features as often as the state.
 They do not have the economies of scale, and a small jurisdiction cannot justify an expensive cost for equipment, materials, and storage for larger roadway operations making them inefficient by default.
 Unfortunately, increasing local control in terms of service delivery has very mixed results with no real alternative being offered at present.
 It should be noted that there are success stories are rare and usually in the case of:

 • Wealthier cities breaking off of very high population counties (usually with a population of around 25,000-45,000)